Home: bestmedicalaid.co.za

 If you seldom require day to day treatment, these can be attractive plans to consider.

-You can also consider a plan that pays for unlimited hospital - including generous in and out of hospital basic dental benefits.
+You can also consider a plan that pays for unlimited hospital - including generous in and out-of-hospital basic dental benefits.

-3. Entry-Level Plans with Premiums Based on Your Level of Income
+The only hospital plan to offer this!3.
+Entry-Level Plans with Premiums Based on Your Level of Income

 These affordable plans offer unlimited basic hospital cover in network of private hospitals and full cover for network specialists.